 To reach Sweden Falls you take County Road 9 to the south off of State Highway 21 between Kingston and Ponca.
 The road to the area is fairly rough so a high clearance vehicle is recommended.
-No need for four wheel drive on this road.
-Just be aware that in this rocky terrain the roads are extremely bumpy slow speeds are the order of the day when trying to reach the trailhead.
+No need for a four-wheel-drive on this road.
+Just be aware that in this rocky terrain the roads are extremely bumpy.
+Slow speeds are the order of the day when trying to reach the trailhead.

 Once you leave the parking lot the trail is downhill for the most part.
-The first thing you will encounter is that the trail intersects the old trail coming down from the gate you passed on the road in.
+The first thing you will encounter is the trail intersecting the old trail coming down from the gate you passed on the road in.
 Stay to the left here and continue downhill.
-After a short distance you will encounter and old home place that is in fairly decent condition for abandoned buildings.
+After a short distance, you will encounter an old home place that is in fairly decent condition considering they are abandoned buildings.
 Below are a few photos of what you’ll see there.

-After exploring here continue down the trail a short distance and the trail will fork.
+After exploring around the old homestead, continue down the trail a short distance and the trail will fork.
 The trail to the left leads to the top of the falls and the trail to the right descends to the bottom of the falls along the bluff line.
 We took the trail to the bottom of the falls first.
 You will have to scramble over and around some rocks, and the water seeping from the side of the bluff will be dripping down from above.
-In spite of this the trail is not difficult and you won’t get too wet.
+In spite of this, the trail is not difficult, and you won’t get too wet.
 Below are a few photos from the lower trail.

 The trail ends at the falls and you are looking up 80′ to where the water flows over the rock ledge at the top and crashes onto the rocks below.
 You can walk behind the waterfall under a rock overhang that was almost certainly used by Native Americans for shelter when they inhabited this area.

 Once you get to the top you will be treated to amazing views of Sweden Falls.
-Below are a few shots for the top area of the falls.
+Below are a few shots from the top area of the falls.

 360 Photo.
 Use Your Mouse Or Move Your Phone To Look Around.
 Be Sure And Look Down!